bulib/dataWebsite/manage/writing-a-dmp.md

 + What is your long-term plan for preservation and maintenance of the data?
 + If you're using a data repository, who is sponsoring it and what are the terms?
 + Who will be responsible for making sure your data is accessible in 5+ years?

+## Maintain Your DMP

+Once you have an interstitial version of your data management plan you will want to share it with your team, laboratory, or other appropriate people.
+Your DMP is only useful if your colleagues understand it and can follow it.
+Finally, you should periodically review your DMP to ensure you're following it and that it meets the needs of your research.
+As projects evolve it is important to keep the DMP current and useful.
+Data management plans are living documents!